 "When you compared the experience to be had at other major airports around the world, well, the Bradley terminal just didn't compare," Lawson said.
 "Once this is completed, it will make the experience much more inviting and people will have a reason to come back."

-Bradley West is the largest in a series of modernization projects under way at LAX, which include renovations
+Bradley West is the largest in a series of modernization projects under way at LAX, which include renovations of Terminals 4, 5 and 6 and the construction of a new utility plant that will provide power to the refurbished airport.

 Los Angeles Mayor Antonio Villaraigosa is scheduled Tuesday to discuss the regional economic impact of the entire $4.1billion worth of airport renovations, which began in 2007 with safety improvements to the southern runways.